Sumgait

 Sumgait, officially Sumqayit; /ˌsuːmɡɑːˈiːt/; (Sumqayıt, /az/) is a city in Azerbaijan, located near the Caspian Sea, on the Absheron Peninsula, about 31 km away from the capital Baku.
 The city had a population of 427,000 at the beginning of 2024, making it the second largest city in Azerbaijan after Baku.

 The city has a territory of 83 km2.
 It was founded as a suburb of Baku in 1944 and received city status on 22 November 1949, growing into a major industrial center during the Soviet period.
 The municipality of Sumgait also includes the settlements of Jorat and Haji Zeynalabdin.
 It is home to Sumqayit State University.

-The city is best known internationally for where the Sumgait pogrom took place in 1988, in which local Armenian populations were killed or forced to relocate due to threats of violence.

 Etymology

-The name of city comes from the name of the Mongol tribe Sugaut (Sagait).
+The name of the city comes from the name of the Mongol tribe Sugaut (Sagait).

 According to local folklore, the city is named after the Sumgait River.
 One folk legend tells the tale of a hero by the name of "Sum", who is chosen by the community to fight a monster that was blocking the Sumgait River.
-Sum eventually manages to kill the monster, but when the river is released he is swept away by the waters and never seen again.
+Sum eventually manages to kill the monster, but when the river is released, he is swept away by the waters and never seen again.
 After that, his beloved, Jeyran, inconsolable due to Sum's disappearance, would go to the river and cry "Sum qayıt!" (which means "Sum, come back!" in Azerbaijani).
 So the river became known as Sumgait, after which the city was named.

 History

 Medieval era

 According to historians, Medean tribes lived in the area in ancient times.
 During the construction boom, when the foundation of the executive power building was being excavated, remains of an ancient caravanserai along with personal items and kitchenware was found at the site.

-The first reports of settlements at the present site of Sumgait were in 1580, when English traveller H. Barrow mentioned Sumgait in his writings and in 1858, when Alexander Dumas wrote about the area in his memoirs Trip to Caucasus, although nothing substantial was created on the site until the Soviet Union gained control over the area in the 1920s.
+The first reports of settlements at the present site of Sumgait were in 1580, when English traveler H. Barrow mentioned Sumgait in his writings, and in 1858, when Alexandre Dumas wrote about the area in his memoirs Trip to Caucasus, although nothing substantial was created on the site until the Soviet Union gained control over the area in the 1920s.